h4sci/tasks-tens/task2_dan_kwasi.md

-My favorite comic is Spiderman.
+My favorite comic is Spiderman and Ironman.